percentchunk/The-Greatest-Launch-Controller-Ever/README.md

-# The-Greatest-Launch-Controller-Ever
+# High Voltage Launch Controller
-Project Goal: Create a high voltage launch controller which has a large diversity of buttons(We need the big read button).
-This also needs to comply with NARs
+ A NAR-compliant rocket launch controller with multiple safety controls and a large red launch button for reliable motor ignition.